-Students who have achieved competence equivalent to that offered in a course through on-the-job training, previous instruction, or other methods may receive credit for selected courses as designated by the associate deans by challenge examination.
+Students who have achieved competence equivalent to that offered in a course through on-the-job training, previous instruction, or other methods may receive credit for selected courses as designated by the deans by challenge examination.
+The challenge exam process is not applicable to courses which are part of the remedial/developmental program or to remove a high school unit deficiency as defined on pages 18-22.
 To receive credit by challenging a course the student must:

-- 1. Enroll in the course. - 2.
-Apply for credit by examination by completing the upper portion of the Proficiency Examination Application.
-This form and further instructions may be secured in either division office. - Take an examination during the first two weeks of classes on major aspects of the course as determined by the faculty member. - 4.
+- 1. Enroll in the course for credit. - 2.
+Apply for credit by examination by completing the upper portion of the Challenge Examination Application.
+This form and further instructions may be secured in either division office.
+With this form, the student must submit evidence that he/she is qualified to challenge the course. - 3.
+Take an examination during the first two weeks of classes prior to the last day to drop a class and be deleted from the roll for that term.
+(If the student intends to add a class upon receiving the results of the challenge exam, then the exam should be completed before the last day to add a class as specified in the class schedule.
+The examination will cover major aspects of the course as determined by the faculty member.) - 4.
 Attend class regularly until the proficiency examination is given.
+Failure to attend class regularly may disqualify a student from taking the examination.

+A letter will be sent by the Dean of the appropriate division to the student to notify him/her of the test results.
 If the examination is successfully completed, the student will not be required to attend the class for the remainder of the term.
-The student will receive the credit hours with a grade of "CR", which will not be used in computing grade point average.
-If the examination is not successfully completed, the student should either withdraw from the class of continue in attendance for the remainder of the course.
-A student may challenge a specific course only once, and this challenge program may not be used to remove an "!" or an "F" grade or to improve a grade already earned.
+The student will receive the credit hours with a grade of "CE", which will not be used in computing grade point average.
+If the examination is not successfully completed, the student should either withdraw from the class or continue in attendance for the remainder of the course.
+A student may challenge a specific course only once, and this challenge program may not be used to remove an "I" or an "F" grade or to improve a grade already earned.

-Contact the appropriate associate dean for additional information concerning challenge of specific courses.
-Procedure for challenge of selected nursing courses is given on page 96.
+Contact the appropriate dean for additional information concerning challenge of specific courses.
+Procedure for challenge of selected nursing courses is given on page 108.